raphaelvallat/yasa_classifier/README.md

 5. `05_SHAP_importance.py`: calculate the SHAP features importance on the NSRR training set
 6. `06_nsrr_demographics.ipynb`: compare the demographics and health data of the NSRR training / testing set.

-In addition, the scripts in the `gridsearch` folder perform various paramater search with cross-validation to find the best hyper-parameters, class weights and temporal smoothing windows.
+In addition, the scripts in the `gridsearch` folder perform parameter searchs with cross-validation to find the best hyper-parameters, class weights and temporal smoothing windows.